It has been two long years since the Philippine government

 A family of IDPs shares their frustrations about the

-national government's prolonged three-year
+national government's prolonged three-year imposition

 of Martial Law in Mindanao.
 The group also shared their